Kartir: Under Bahram II, Bahram III and Narseh

 Bahram II, like his father, received Kartir well.
-He saw him as his mentor, and handed out several honors to Kartir, giving him the rank of grandee (wuzurgan), and appointing him as the supreme judge (dadwar) of the whole empire, which indicates that thenceforth priests were given the office of judge.
-Kartir was also appointed the steward of the Anahid fire-temple at Istakhr, which had originally been under the care of the Sasanian family.
-The Sasanian kings thus lost much of their religious authority in the empire.
-The clergy from now on served as judges all over the country, with court cases most likely being based on Zoroastrian jurisprudence, with the exception of when representatives of other religions had conflicts with each other.
+He saw him as his mentor, and handed out several honors to Kartir, giving him the rank of wuzurgan ("grandee") and appointing him as the dadwar ("supreme judge") of the empire; thenceforth, priests were given the office of judge.
+Kartir was also appointed the steward of the Temple of Anahita, Istakhr, which had originally been under the care of the Sasanian family.
+The Sasanians thus lost much of their religious authority in the empire.
+The clergy, from then on, served as judges all over the country, with court cases most likely decided based on Zoroastrian jurisprudence except when representatives of other religions had conflicts with each other.

-It is thus under Bahram II that Kartir unquestionably becomes a powerful figure in the empire; the latter claimed on his inscription at the Ka'ba-ye Zartosht that he "struck down" the non-Zoroastrian minorities, such as the Christians, Jews, Mandaeans, Manichaeans, and Buddhists.
-According to the modern historian Parvaneh Pourshariati: "it is not clear, however, to what extent Kartir's declarations reflect the actual implementation, or for that matter, success, of the measures he is supposed to have promoted."
-Indeed, Jewish and Christian sources, for example, makes no mention of persecutions during this period.
-Before Bahram II, all the previous Sasanian shahs had been "lukewarm Zoroastrians."
+Under Bahram II, Kartir unquestionably becomes a powerful figure in the empire; the latter claimed on his inscription at the Ka'ba-ye Zartosht that he "struck down" the non-Zoroastrian minorities, such as Christians, Jews, Mandaeans, Manichaeans, and Buddhists.

+According to the modern historian Parvaneh Pourshariati: "[I]t is not clear, however, to what extent Kartir's declarations reflect the actual implementation, or for that matter, success, of the measures he is supposed to have promoted."
+Indeed, Jewish and Christian sources, for example, make no mention of persecutions during this period.
+Before Bahram II, all the previous Sasanian emperors had been "lukewarm Zoroastrians".
 He died in 293 and was succeeded by his son Bahram III.

-Four months into Bahram III's reign, Narseh was summoned to Mesopotamia at the request of many members of the Iranian nobility.
+Four months into Bahram III's reign, Narseh was summoned to Mesopotamia at the request of many members of the nobility.
 He met them in the passage of Paikuli in the province of Garmekan, where he was firmly approved and likely also declared shah for the first time.
-The reasons behind the nobles favour of Narseh might have been due to his jurisdiction as governor, his image as an advocate of the Zoroastrian religion and as an insurer for harmony and prosperity of the empire.
+The reasons behind the nobles' favour of Narseh might have been due to his jurisdiction as governor, his image as an advocate of the Zoroastrian religion and as an insurer for harmony and prosperity of the empire.
 His ancestry from the early Sasanian family probably also played a role.
-Kartir was one of those nobles who supported Narseh, which is attested in the Paikuli inscription.
+Kartir was one of the nobles who supported Narseh, which is attested in the Paikuli inscription.

 Narseh's reign marked the return to the policy of religious tolerance which had been practiced by his father.
-Kartir fades into obscurity in historical records under Narseh, due to not doing anything noteworthy as high priest.
+Kartir fades into obscurity in historical records under Narseh, due to not doing anything noteworthy as mowbed "high priest".